 - Fulfillment services that can not only grow with you but facilitate your growth.
-This includes fulfillment source options such as dark store, warehouse or micro-fulfillment center (MFC), pick options, fulfillment technology, and order communication and tracking.
+This includes fulfillment source options such as a dark store, warehouse, or micro-fulfillment center (MFC), pick options, fulfillment technology, and order communication and tracking.

 - Complete ownership of your customer data that resides with you.

 A partnership with Mercatus empowers you to own your online grocery experience and compete in the market space, not just the marketplace.

 Consumer packaged goods companies (CPGs) are spending their advertising budgets where their audiences are: online.
 A distinct advantage of owning your eCommerce site (even if you also use a delivery-provider marketplace), is control of customer data.
 Only then can you provide the in-depth, high-quality data that allow CPGs to create and track targeted ad campaigns that will help you recoup additional revenues through your online experience.

 - Makes it easy for you to get set up and participate.